Mateusz1223/messhidder/README.md

 <img src="image.jpg" width="400">

-This is the image with hidden message "This is message":
+This is the image with hidden message "This is a secret message":

 <img src="r.png" width="400">